iynaix/focal/README.md

 ## Features

-- rofi menu to select area or window to capture / capture the entire screen
+- rofi menu to select area / window / entire screen to capture
 - rofi menu to select delay before capture
 - image / video is automatically copied to clipboard, ready for pasting into other programs
-- notifications when screenshots are captured
+- notifications that open captured file when clicked
 - all options are also avaiable via a CLI
 - supports either hyprland or sway
 - OCR support to select text from captured image (CLI only)